pypa/virtualenv/docs/how-to/verify-release.rst

         --build-constraint build-constraints.txt --out-dir rebuild .
     $ cmp rebuild/virtualenv-21.12.1-py3-none-any.whl ../virtualenv-21.12.1-py3-none-any.whl

+Releases after 21.13.0 also pin the backend in ``tasks/release-requirements.txt``, so on those tags ``--build-constraints tasks/release-requirements.txt --require-hashes`` replaces the file read from the SBOM.
 Build from a git checkout, since the SBOM records the source commit and an sdist does not carry it.
 Wheels up to 21.10.0 recorded the machine that built them in the SBOM, so a rebuild of those differs in the SBOM and in ``RECORD``, which holds the SBOM's hash.

 The zipapp of a release from 21.11.0 on rebuilds byte for byte as well.
 The `pylock.zipapp.toml
 <https://github.com/pypa/virtualenv/blob/main/pylock.zipapp.toml>`_ lock at the tag pins each distribution it bundles by